“Beautifully restored farmhouse turned boutique B&B, in the lush foothills of the majestic Apuan Alps”

 - Restaurants Nearby

 The 4 light-filled rooms are spread over 3 storeys and linked by a winding staircase: 2 Deluxe Double bedrooms facing the garden and valley, and a pair of Suites overlooking the plunge pool.
 All share the same crisp and calming aesthetic: soft grey walls, original beams and terracotta floors, smart upholstery in natural colours, and contrasting pops of pink in throws and cushions.

 Ground-floor Giacomo Puccini has a semi-private sunny patio, so is great for romantics, while Giosue Carducci, where we stayed, has a good-sized shower bathroom and long valley views.
 Adjacent is the elegant Michelangelo Buonarroti Suite with a queensize bedroom and separate living room.
-Top-floor Gina Lollobrigida Suite has a kingsize bedroom and additional living room with impressive chestnut beams; it benefits from being beside the shared TV lounge (there are no TVs in rooms), so is the best choice for more privacy.
+Top-floor Gina Lollobrigida Suite has a kingsize bedroom (which can be configured as a twin) and additional living room with impressive chestnut beams; it benefits from being beside the shared TV lounge (there are no TVs in rooms), so is the best choice for more privacy.
 All rooms have power showers in their bathrooms, mosquito screens on the windows, orthopaedic mattresses, and toiletries by ADA Hotelcosmetic (Thomas himself designed their factory!).

 - Central heating

 - Mosquito net